 With only three invalid self-samples, overall agreement for any hr-HPV was 92% with a of 0.8.
 Our findings support HPV self-sampling with Xpert HPV as a feasible, accurate alternative to provider-sampling in Botswana, and are similar to other comparisons of self- versus provider-sampling for HPV in LMIC.
 For example, agreement was similarly high using Xpert among women in Papua New Guinea (93%, of 0.74).
 They also found that a majority of the discrepant results were self-positive and provider-negative.[19]

-Hr-HPV prevalence in this HIV-positive sample was 30%, which is slightly lower than what has been reported in self-sampling studies from Uganda and Malawi (40% and 38%, respectively).[20,26] All participants in our study reported taking ART, the median CD4 count was high, and nearly all participants had a history of cervical cancer screening.
-These indicators suggest our sample was highly engaged in care, which might contribute to the slightly lower HPV prevalence.
-Thus, these findings may not be generalizable for the population in Botswana as a whole, although ART coverage across Botswana is high[10]
+Hr-HPV prevalence in this HIV-positive sample was 30%, which is slightly lower than what has been reported in self-sampling studies from Uganda and Malawi (40% and 38%, respectively).[20,26] All participants in our study reported taking ART, the median CD4 count was high, and nearly all self-reported previous cervical cancer screening.
+However, previous screening was unconfirmed in nearly a third of participants, which may be due to women confusing a pelvic exam with cervical screening or that VIA was performed at a different facility and not documented in electronic records.
+Overall, these indicators suggest our sample was well-managed and highly engaged in care which may have influenced the HPV prevalence in this study.
+Although ART coverage across Botswana is high[10] cervical cancer screening is much lower in the general population, therefore HPV prevalence may also be higher.

 In our study, we found that other types of hr-HPV were detected more often than HPV 16 or HPV 18/45, which is consistent with other data from the region and in WLWH[27–29].
 Previous data from Botswana has also demonstrated a higher proportion (41%) of non-16/18 hr-HPV in cases of invasive cervical cancer.[30,31] The most common genotypes in our cohort were from channel P3: HPV 31/33/35/52/58, which were also the most common types in studies using GeneXpert among WLWH in Zambia [32] and both WLWH and HIV-negative women in Malawi.[26]